-But a petition for habeas corpus could only be filed while the defendant was in custody – that is, while he or she was still in jail or prison, or on probation or parole.
+Though a petition for habeas corpus could only be filed while they were in custody – that is, while they were still in jail or prison, or on probation or parole.

 As a result, many people had no remedy once they were released.
-In some cases, people wouldn’t even know that the conviction had made them deportable until many years later.
+In some cases, people would not even know that the conviction had made them deportable until many years later.

 New evidence of innocence is one grounds for a motion to vacate under PC §1473.7.

 Such evidence might include:

 - Results of new scientific tests, such as DNA testing;

 - Another person admitting to the crime; or

 - The discovery of facts that call key evidence into question — such as widespread fraud or contamination by the police or a crime lab.

 3. What is vacating based on prejudicial error

 Penal Code §1473.7 allows a court to vacate a conviction or sentence if there was “prejudicial error.”